Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Extended Benefits in Real-world Applications

 \subsection{Enabling Possibility to Decentralized Federated Fine-Tuning of LLMs}

-Due to the transmission delay and unstable connections caused by long-distance transmission, many organizations prefer to build decentralized FL by allowing some clients to perform aggregation \cite{qin2023blockdfl}.
-However, it undoubtedly makes communication costs of FL even more severe, since each client may need to transmit its model parameters to more than one receiver. \app and \apppro can significantly reduce communication costs, thus bringing the possibility of fine-tuning LLMs with decentralized FL.
-Besides, since \app and \apppro do not require the transmission of complete trainable parameters, the amount of data that needs to be transmitted is significantly reduced.
-This reduction makes it possible to effectively apply secure protection methods that are popular in decentralized FL such as secure multiparty computation \cite{shayan2020biscotti} to the federated tuning of LLMs, which have been criticized for their computational and communication overheads.
+Due to the transmission delays and unstable connections caused by long-distance transmission, many organizations opt for decentralized FL by allowing some clients to perform aggregation \cite{qin2024blockdfl}.
+However, it can exacerbate the communication costs of FL, as each client might be required to transmit its model parameters to multiple recipients. \app and \apppro can significantly reduce communication costs, thus bringing the possibility of fine-tuning LLMs with decentralized FL.